lucky-wolf/DW2-XL/README.md

 ## Bug Fixes: Base Game
 - Star Marine Barracks has crew which fixes those components to work as expected in the ship designer.
-  - There are multiple levels of the Marine Barracks, with increasing capacity.
-  - They are always lower in capcity than the non-marine, standard crew quarters.
-  - Standard crew quarters also has a better damage reduction than marine barracks.
 - Troop Academy is limited to 1 per Empire, plugging an exploit for the player (AIs didn't build more than one).

 ## Bug Fixes: Early versions of this mod